Ultrasound Matrix Imaging-Part I: The focused reflection matrix, the F-factor and the role of multiple scattering: Introduction

 \section{Introduction}

 To investigate soft tissues \alex{in ultrasound imaging}, a sequence of \alex{incident} waves is used to insonify the medium. \la{Inside the medium, the waves encounter short-scale fluctuations of acoustic impedance, generating} back-scattered \alex{echoes} that are used to build an ultrasound image.
-Conventionally, this estimation of the medium reflectivity is performed using the process of delay-and-sum \alex{(DAS)} beamforming\la{, which relies on a coherent summation over} all the measured back-scattered echoes generated by any point of the medium.
-Each echo is selected by computing the time-of-flight associated \alex{with} the forward and return travel paths of the ultrasonic wave between the probe and the image voxel.
+Conventionally, this estimation of the medium reflectivity is performed using the process of delay-and-sum (DAS) beamforming, which relies on a coherent summation of the signals associated with each echo generated by scatterers in the medium. \just{Signals from a particular echo are} selected by computing the time-of-flight associated \alex{with} the forward and return travel paths of the ultrasonic wave between each transducer and the image voxel.
 From a physical point of view, time delays in transmission are used to concentrate the ultrasound wave on a focal area \alex{whose size is ideally only limited} by diffraction.
 Time delays at reception select echoes coming from this excited area.
 This process falls into the so-called confocal imaging techniques, meaning that, for each point of the image, a double focusing operation is performed.